PankajVirendraModi/9th-Resume-Challenge/ad-hoc-requests.md

 | P14          | Atiq_waterproof_Immersion_Rod | 1020      |

 > [!NOTE]
- The Query and output table shows the revenue before and after promo for two campaigns: Sankranti and Diwali.
-The purpose of this analysis is to compare the effectiveness of the two campaigns in terms of generating revenue.
-The main findings are:
+The above query and output table(question no 01) shows the product name, category, and base price for two products: Atiq_Double_Bedsheet_set and Atiq_waterproof_Immersion_Rod.
+The purpose of this analysis is to compare the base prices of these two products.
+The main finding is:
-> * The Diwali campaign had a higher revenue before promo (82,573,759) than the Sankranti campaign (58,127,429).
+> * The Atiq_Double_Bedsheet_set product has a higher base price (1190) than the Atiq_waterproof_Immersion_Rod product (1020).
+Both products belong to different categories: Home Care and Home Appliances, respectively
-> * Both campaigns had an increase in revenue after promo, but the Diwali campaign had a larger increase (66,131,728) than the Sankranti campaign (19,402,700.39).
-> * The percentage increase in revenue after promo for the Diwali campaign was 80.05%, while for the Sankranti campaign it was 33.38%.
-> * The Diwali campaign was more successful and effective than the Sankranti campaign in terms of generating revenue.

 ## 2. Generate a report that provides an overview of the number of stores in each city.
 The results will be sorted in descending order of store counts.(dim_stores)